 There are typically two generations of codling moth (CM) per year in Michigan, with a partial third generation in exceedingly warm years.

-Fruit injury caused by CM is of two types.
-A deep entry is where the larva enters into the center of the fruit and feeds on seeds.
-(See page 7 for a comparison with Oriental fruit moth.)
 Adults are about 9 mm in length, with alternating bands of gray and white, and a patch of bronze scales at wing tips.

 The mature larva is about 15 mm in length and is creamy white tinged with pink.